zeek/zeek-docs/doc/scripts/base/init-bare.zeek.rst

          The minor version of the subsystem required to run this file.

       size_of_image: :zeek:type:`count`
-         The size (in bytes) of the iamge as the image is loaded in memory.
+         The size (in bytes) of the image as the image is loaded in memory.

       size_of_headers: :zeek:type:`count`
          The size (in bytes) of the headers, rounded up to file_alignment.